gitter-badger/galaxy-1/README.md

 Comet Runtime
 =============

-Comet is an application runtime currently under construction that allows users to efficiently build great and scalable JavaScript applications.
+Comet is an application runtime that allows application to run under the comet platform.

 :warning: This is a **WIP**

+**Note:** if you are a developer, you are probably looking for the [Comet platform](http://github.com/comet-platform/comet-platform)